Knots Landing: Season 11 (1989–90)

 Valene and Gary become separately involved with another divorced couple, Danny (Sam Behrens) and Amanda Waleska (Penny Peyser).
 Gary learns that Danny had beaten and raped Amanda, but when he tells Valene she refuses to believe him, and she ends up marrying Danny.
 However, when she realizes the truth, Valene tries to kick him out of her house.
 When Danny becomes violent, Valene takes her twins and moves in with Gary.
 The two rekindle their romance and eventually make plans to remarry.
 While drunk, Danny hits Pat Williams with his car, and she is left on life support in the hospital.
 When told that Pat is permanently brain dead, Frank decides to have her life support turned off.
 Olivia marries Harold, but they run into financial troubles when Abby cuts Olivia off financially.
 The couple soon make the decision to leave Knots Landing and move to Miami.
+Paula Vertosick (Melinda Culea) befriends Mack and almost has an affair with Mack.
+Michael befriends Paula and invites her to meet Karen.
+Karen and Paula team up to prevent an oil drilling project to occur at Lotus Point.
+Karen discovers that Paula is attracted to Mack.
+Paula starts dating Greg.
+Anne moves to town and starts flirting with Greg.
 Eric's wife Linda Fairgate (Lar Park-Lincoln) moves in with Karen and Mack, and starts an affair with Eric's younger brother Michael.
 Linda then divorces Eric and finds employment with the Sumner Group, where she becomes a rival of Paige's.
 Greg's daughter, Mary Frances (Stacy Galina), visits him after a six-year estrangement and is shot dead in her father's office, making Greg believe that he had been the intended target.
 Greg himself had been shot by Mary Frances' activist boyfriend, Robert Scarrow (John David Bland), although he survives.
 Robert blames Greg for manufacturing poisonous chemicals that cause liver cancer, and he also admits to being the one that killed Mary Frances.
 Now broke, Paige's mother Anne returns to Knots Landing, in an attempt to cheat Paige out of an inheritance that her grandfather left her.
 Anne steals Paige's identity in an effort to obtain her daughter's money, although the plan soon goes awry.
 Paige soon falls in love with Tom Ryan (Joseph Gian), a crooked cop, and the two plan to marry, but Tom leaves Paige at the altar after Greg blackmailed him.
 Karen starts presenting a television talk show, but she becomes the target of an obsessive fan by the name of Jeff Cameron (Chris Lemmon), one of the show's producers.